Kizza Besigye: February 2011 elections and aftermath

-In the 2011 elections Besigye for the third time in a row lost to his main challenger, the incumbent Yoweri Museveni with a sharp decline from previous polls, failing to win in a single region.
-Though the election was lauded as one of the most free and fair in Ugandan history, Besigye claimed that his challenger used intimidation and rigging to win a fourth term in office.
+In the 2011 elections Besigye, for the third time in a row, lost to Museveni, with a sharp decline from previous polls, failing to win in a single region.
+Though the election was lauded as one of the most free and fair in Ugandan history, Besigye claimed that Museveni used intimidation and rigging to win a fourth term in office.

 Following his poor performance in the 2011 presidential elections, Besigye directed his party members elected to the 9th parliament to boycott it.
 This was rejected by the newly elected MPs, claiming that the election victory was out of their personal effort and not Besigye's or the Party, contributing to rising tensions within the FDC.

 Besigye was arrested for a fourth time on 28 April, during a "walk-to-work" protest over the high prices of food and fuel.
-He was sprayed with pepper spray and dragged from his car by police.
+He was pepper-sprayed and dragged from his car by police.
 This was the catalyst for additional protests leading to riots across Kampala, in which at least two people were killed and 120 people wounded, leading to some 360 arrests.

 Anti-homosexuality bill

-Besigye opposed the re-introduction of the Uganda Anti-Homosexuality Bill into the 9th Parliament of Uganda by back bench MP David Bahati.
-Besigye's support of gay rights was a contentious issue in Uganda where homosexuality is already criminal under the Ugandan Penal Code (Gender References Amendment Act).
+Besigye opposed the reintroduction of the Uganda Anti-Homosexuality Bill into the 9th Parliament of Uganda by MP David Bahati.
+Besigye's support of gay rights together with Youth MP Abe Moses was a contentious issue in Uganda, where homosexuality is already a crime under the Ugandan Penal Code.